ke301/facebookhacking/README.md

 [logo1]: https://github.com/ke301/facebookhacking/blob/Week-7/enumerateusernames.PNG

 Although I could have used the default "admin" to login, I wanted to experiment with this exploit.
 I created a new user with a password that might be used in a word list.
 I created a small word list to test wpscan's ability to do the brute forcing.
+For a password in the wild, a much longer word list would have to be used.
 Once I had the user name, I started the brute forcing with the following command:

 wpscan –-url http://wpdistillery.vm –-word list /root/Desktop/wordlist.txt –-username newbie –threads 1